Beginner's guide · 11th edition

 Deep Strike

 Some units arrive from off-table during this phase.
-Place them anywhere on the table, but more than 9" from enemy models.
+Place them anywhere on the table, but more than 8" from enemy models (charges from reserves still need 9").
 Risky but powerful for flanking.

 Terrain: Most terrain blocks or slows movement.
 Units with the FLY keyword can move over terrain and other models freely.
 Walls and solid terrain pieces must be climbed over (costing movement) or gone around.